gmmoliveira/sudoku/README.md

 <br>
 <hr>
+Executing the
+<code class="inline_code">src/sudoku.py</code>
-Executing the "src/sudoku.py" file outputs two examples:
+file outputs two examples, where the matrices represents the sudoku tables.
+The first table is a initial game state where number 0 represents that the corresponding table cell is empty, the second one refers to the same table after being solved, this goes for two examples: 3-sudoku and 4-sudoku.
+Creating sudoku games larger than
+<code class="inline_code">N=4</code>
+might increase too
+much the necessary time to compute the optimum answer.
 <br>

 <pre><code>